-Title IX Coordinator, Katharina Matic 2nd Floor Old West 717-254-8316 matick@dickinson.edu titleix@dickinson.edu
+Title IX Coordinator, Katharina Matic 41 Conway Street 717-254-8316 matick@dickinson.edu titleix@dickinson.edu

 In filing a formal grievance complaint, the Complainant must allege sexual harassment against a Respondent.
-It is recommended that the Complainant include a request that the College investigate the allegation(s) and resolve the complaint either through an informal/conciliation process or formal grievance process.
+It is recommended that the Complainant include a request that the College investigate the allegation(s) and resolve the complaint either through an informal/conciliation or process formal grievance process.
 The Complainant should include as much detail as possible in the formal grievance complaint, including the date(s), time(s) and location(s) of the incident(s), the name(s) of the Respondent(s) or organization(s) and a detailed description of the incident(s) including the alleged policy violated.